Meet and greet (warm start, high expectations)

 SEND/PP considerations

-SEND/PP pupils often arrive dysregulated—this is a low-effort regulation support.
+SEND/PP students often arrive dysregulated—this is a low-effort regulation support.

 Tags